 - Avoid maxing out your credit cards.
 Keeping your balances low will improve your credit utilization ratio.

 - Pay off as many of your outstanding balances as possible.
 Work toward becoming debt-free.

 As your credit score improves, look for credit cards with low interest rates.
 The better your credit score, the better interest rates you’re likely to be offered.

 How to lower your credit card’s APR

 There are two ways to lower your credit card’s APR.
 The first way to get a better APR on your credit card is by calling your credit card issuer and asking for a lower interest rate.
-If calling customer service and asking for a lower APR makes you nervous, keep in mind that a December 2020 survey from CreditCards.com found that 69 percent of cardholders who asked for a rate cut received one.
+If calling customer service and asking for a lower APR makes you nervous, keep in mind that a Dec.
+2020 survey from CreditCards.com found that 69 percent of cardholders who asked for a rate cut received one.
 If you’re having trouble making your monthly payments, your issuer may consider you for a hardship program.
 Sometimes, you just need to ask.

 The other way to lower your credit card’s APR is by building your credit.
 In some cases, lenders will offer better interest rates—including promotional 0 percent APRs—to their most creditworthy customers.
 Even if your current credit card issuers don’t lower your APR as a response to your newly improved credit score, you’ll be more likely to receive good credit card APRs when you apply for new credit cards or loans.

 Generally speaking, a good APR for a credit card is at or below the national average.
 A good APR for you, however, depends on your credit score.
 Work on getting your score as high as possible to gain access to credit cards with lower interest rates.
 If you want to avoid paying credit card interest, balance transfer credit cards can help you pay down your old balances interest-free—but the best way to avoid credit card interest is to never carry a balance at all.